AnthonyMohun/volition/docs/technical-architecture.md

 Implementation details:

 - `askAI()` handles the client-side POST and parses the JSON response.
+- The client also includes helpers in `lib/ai-client.ts` such as `improveTranscript()` (to rewrite and clean up speech transcripts) and `classifyVoiceCommand()` (to help classify short spoken directives into the app's voice command types).
+These are used by the voice input flow.
 - The `POST` route (`app/api/ai/route.ts`) reads environment variables `LMSTUDIO_URL`, `LMSTUDIO_INFER_PATH`, and `LMSTUDIO_MODEL` (see `README.md`) to proxy to the local AI.
 - The route wraps LM Studio authentication and request shaping (we are using a minimal proxy pattern: `fetch(targetUrl, { method: 'POST', body: ...})`).
 - We handle errors: if LM Studio returns an HTTP error, we wrap the details in a 500 or similar response.